 Cooling down after a workout, which simply involves gently stretching the muscles you have trained, is also important for safety.
 The stretches, which are covered in the lesson How to cool down, help to keep your muscles, tendons, and ligaments strong, thus decreasing your risk of damaging them in the future.
 The post-workout stretch also helps to prevent a reduction in the range of motion of your joints, which may occur if you consistently exercise using a partial range of motion.

 Practice proper form and technique

 As mentioned in the introduction, the basic unit of an exercise is called a repetition (or rep for short).
 Each exercise that you perform has an ideal method of rep execution.
 Performing the exercise using the ideal method of execution ensures that the proper muscle groups are activated, the full range of motion is achieved, and the proper movement pattern is strengthened—all of which ensure maximum results.
 Sticking to the ideal method of execution also minimizes the risk of injury and prevents a reduction in your joints’ ranges of motion.
 Therefore, always be strict when it comes to form and technique.
 Do not be one of those individuals who is more concerned with achieving a certain number of reps; instead, be more concerned with achieving optimal form and technique.
-The proper form of each exercise included in the training programs is covered in the Exercise Guide.
+The proper form of each exercise included in the training programs is covered in the Exercise Database.

 Tips for proper form and technique

 - Before trying a new exercise, study its details closely.

 - Practice execution of the exercise using light weights.